STRONGER Program

 Program Requirements

-Matched teams will be announced on May 20 in the morning.
+Matched teams will be announced on May 20 after the keynote presentation.
 After this, the interns will complete any training requirements required for their specific research project and transition to join their lab group and work on their research projects with their mentor.
+The program concludes July 31.

 Intern Commitments

-STRONGER Interns must attend the weekly program research and professional/career development seminars.
+STRONGER Interns will participate in an immersive research experience.
+They must also attend the weekly research and professional/career development seminars.
 Schedule to be announced.

 A student holds a test tube in the lab.